 - Permitting families of children with disabilities to establish tax-exempt savings accounts (ABLE accounts) that can be used for maintaining health, quality of life, and peace of mind

-- Allowing DNA testing for those arrested for felonies which helps solve crimes and exonerates innocent people
+- Allowing DNA testing for those arrested for felonies which helps to solve crimes and exonerate innocent people.

-Donna also was a part of other accomplishments of the House of Representatives during her four sessions in office, including Indiana’s balanced budget, improving roads and infrastructure, income tax relief, supporting our military and veterans, addressing serious crime, replacing ISTEP, protecting Indiana’s newborns, small business tax relief, giving terminally ill Hoosiers the right to try investigational treatments, doubling funding for domestic violence prevention and treatment programs, strengthening Indiana’s workforce, fully funding K-12 schools, attacking the opioid epidemic, aligning career and technical education programs with current and future employer needs, and increasing government efficiency.
+Donna also contributed to other accomplishments of the House of Representatives during her eight sessions in office, including reforms designed to reduce Hoosier health care costs, increasing school safety, balancing Indiana’s budget, cutting taxes, improving roads and infrastructure, supporting our military and veterans, addressing serious crime, protecting Indiana’s newborns, increasing access to mental health care, small business tax relief, giving terminally ill Hoosiers the right to try investigational treatments, doubling funding for domestic violence prevention and treatment programs, strengthening Indiana’s workforce, fully funding K-12 schools, attacking the opioid epidemic, aligning career and technical education programs with current and future employer needs, and increasing government efficiency.
 Indiana’s effective and responsive government has been nationally praised, including being ranked first in the nation for having the best state government by US News & World Report in 2017.